|

 George Washington

-well on that ear at the time.
+well on that ear.

-Finally, George sent in 13,000 troops to
+Finally, Washington sent in 13,000 troops to

 How Many Victims did